-Step 19: Select the start menu from there select the all programs option, after that, you will find R icon.
+Step 19: Select the start menu; from there, select the all programs option; after that, you will find the R icon.
 Click on the icon to run the program.

 1. The R commands have to be written into the console for carrying out different analyses.
-Blue is the example of an R prompt.
-The commands are submitted on pressing the enter key.
+Blue is an example of an R prompt.
+The commands are submitted by pressing the enter key.

-3. All variables including scalers, vectors, matrices, etc those are created by R are called objects.
+3. All variables, including scalars, vectors, matrices, etc., that are created by R are called objects.
 Values to variables are assigned using an arrow in R. For example, we can assign the value 2*3 to the variable x using the below command.

 > x <- 2*3

-6. R offers help function and it can be used to get the details of any command and its usage.
-Below is an example of getting help for log function:
+6. R offers a help function, and it can be used to get the details of any command and its usage.
+Below is an example of getting help for the log function:

 7. When someone is not sure of the exact function or knows it partially, it can be searched with either help.search() and RSiteSearch() functions.